xonsh/xonsh/docs/tutorial.rst

-For any given line that only contains an expression statement (expr-stmt, see the Python AST docs for more information), if all the names cannot be found as current variables name xonsh will try to parse the line as a subprocess command instead.
-In the above, if ``ls`` ans ``l`` are not a variables, then subprocess mode will be attempted.
+For any given line that only contains an expression statement (expr-stmt, see the Python AST docs for more information), if all the names cannot be found as current variables xonsh will try to parse the line as a subprocess command instead.
+In the above, if ``ls`` and ``l`` are not variables, then subprocess mode will be attempted.
 If parsing in subprocess mode fails, then the line is left in Python-mode.